Plane Pains & Automobiles

 “Younger decision-makers are looking at ways to take the a la carte method they use in their daily lives and apply it to travel,” Keith Plumb, President and CEO of Executive AirShare, told Forbes.
 “They’re experienced cord-cutters and now looking for other ways to implement pay-as-you-go methods.”

 Subscription Services Stepping Up

 While subscription services are a newer development in auto, the concept has been in full flight for years in the world of corporate aviation.

 Charter service Private Fly has been in the business since 2008, boasts a global network of 7,000 aircraft, and has no shortage of competitors.
 To the corporate elite, options like Wheels Up, Flexjet, and NetJets offer customer itineraries and killer perks for a fraction of the price of ownership.
-Other sky-bound subscription-style options include Blade, Jet Suite, Jet Smarter and VistaJet, making for some awfully crowded airspace.
+Other sky-bound subscription-style options include Blade, Jet Suite, XO and VistaJet, making for some awfully crowded airspace.

 “The confidence in On-Demand type services is growing, and leaving ownership behind,” Thomas Flohr, Founder and Chairman of VistaJet, told Forbes in January.

 In the same Forbes article, Wheels Up Founder and CEO Kenny Dichter reported the company expected to hit 6,000 active members and a $400 million run rate with over 100 aircraft at the end of 2018, with a continued annual growth rate of 35%.
 Jettly announced its member base has more than quintupled over the course of one year, while PrivateFly grew over 50% in 2017.